 Work for Live Art Danmark

 Standing to the side of the stage, or the area were the audience focusses their attention because a video is projected, Brian starts his performance by hiding his head between his hands, like someone in distress.
 The gesture slowly merges into others.
-His fingers move around his head and we seem to see devil’s horns or a vampire’s fangs.
-From a pocket of his impeccable black suit, he produces a disposable camera, and in slow, ceremonial gestures, reminding us of an uncanny and not very skillful magician, he snaps pictures of audience members, interrupted by the sound of the film being manually wound forward.
-All his movements are slow and measured, his large body hunched, the feeling of distress lingers.
+His fingers move around his head and we feel we might see devil’s horns or a vampire’s fangs.
+From a pocket of his impeccable black suit, he produces a disposable camera, and in slow, ceremonial gestures, reminding us of an uncanny if not too skillful magician, he proceeds to snap pictures of audience members, interrupted by the sound of winding the film manually forward.
+All his movements are slow and measured, his large body protectively hunched over his camera, a feeling of distress lingers.
 He produces a paving stone from somewhere, and, kneeling on the floor, methodically smashes his camera to bits, then pulls out the exposed film and dangles it from his mouth.
-No images are to be had, no understanding of this encounter is possible.
+No images are to be had, no conventional image will help to explain this encounter.

 About the Artist